Carbon Capture and Storage (CCS)

 Studies to identify and assess Australia’s potential and capacity to store carbon dioxide in our sedimentary basins.

-Geoscience Australia collaborates with a number of organisations to develop and test techniques and tools to detect and quantify CO2.
+Geoscience Australia worked with a number of organisations to develop and test techniques and tool to detect and quantify CO2

 We work closely with State and Territory Geological Surveys, CSIRO, Universities, Federal and State Government Departments, industry, and international agencies and organisations.